NASAWorldWind/WorldWindJava/VPF_README.txt

 - Copy all GeoSym style tables.
 Copy all files under the directory GeoSymEd2Final/SYMASGN/ASCII to the directory geosym/symasgn/ascii.

-- Convert GeoSym line and area styles to World Wind shape attributes.
+- Convert GeoSym line and area styles to WorldWind shape attributes.
 Run the Java application gov.nasa.worldwind.formats.vpf.GeoSymAttributeConverter from the shell, passing the full path to GeoSymEd2Final/GRAPHICS/TEXT as the application's only parameter.
 Copy the output PNG files under gsac-out/geosym/graphics/bin to the following directory created earlier: geosym/graphics/bin.
 Copy the output CSV files